 The hot exhaust gas comes out of the engine and some of it goes into the EGR valve.
-When the EGR valve opens up, it sends a hot exhaust gas back into the intake manifold, so that sends already burned gas into the engine.
+When the EGR valve opens up, it sends a hot exhaust gas back into the intake manifold, so which sends already-burned gas into the engine.
 So, the engine temperature is lower and when it combusts, it won’t create nitrogen oxides and pollute the atmosphere.

 Over time, the carbon builds up and will clog the EGR valve.
 If you are a skilled mechanic, you won’t have a hard time removing and cleaning your EGR valve.
 But, if you are not a mechanic, here is how to clean an EGR valve without removing it: